"Kitten Clone" by Douglas Coupland, Random House, 2014.

 I have a high regard for Coupland's 1995 "Microserfs", a chronicle of housemates who are programmers at Microsoft in its heydey.
 Some follow the irrestible attraction of Silicon Valley part way through the book.
 I was fascinated because it rang true to me, though I have no basis for this impression.
 But Philip Greenspun is a bona fide hacker and he judged "Microserfs" to be right on, even though Coupland relied on a mere one-week immersion in Microsoft.
 Greenspun contrasted this with "Soul of a New Machine" of which the author did not get it, in spite of having been embedded for months in the computer company where the New Machine was developed.

-"Kitten clone" is a reportage of Alcatel/Lucent, a biggish company, at the time ranking 461 in the world-wide list of companies from big to small.
+"Kitten clone", a more recent book by Coupland, is a reportage of Alcatel/Lucent, a biggish company, at the time ranking 461 in the world-wide list of companies from big to small.
 Alcatel bought Lucent in 2006.
 Sounds like Alcatel discarded most of its own activities and involved itself in those of Lucent, which it picked up as a bargain.
 All I learned is that Alcatel was a French telecom company (hence the suffix "tel").
 Could it be that the "alca" has to do with "Alsthom", which I remember seeing on magnificent locomotives with Amsterdam-Paris trains?
 There is indeed an ancestor of Alsthom named "Société Alsacienne de Constructions Mécaniques", which moved to Belfort in 1871.